Gamify-IT/docs/adr/web-styles.md

-# Should we use Bootstrap to style our web interfaces?
+# What design library should we uset to style our web interfaces?

+## Proposals

+- Material
+- Bootstrap
+- Tailwind